Cominco Resources: Pilot Program

-A representative Ore bulk sample of approximately 65 t was recovered by large diameter (200 mm) diamond core drilling and shipped to Mintek in Johannesburg for metallurgical testwork.
-Large diameter core was used to ensure that large unbroken pieces were available for crushing testwork.
-The core has been taken from the full thickness of the Ore zone, at seven locations to ensure full representation.
+A representative ore bulk sample of approximately 65 t was recovered by large diameter (200 mm) diamond core drilling and shipped to Mintek in Johannesburg for metallurgical testing.
+The large diameter core was used to ensure that large unbroken pieces were available for crushing tests.
+The core was taken from the full thickness of the ore zone at seven locations, to ensure full representation.

-Over 300 bench-scale flotation tests have been undertaken at Mintek.
-Bench tests were also performed by China Bluestar Lehigh Engineering (Bluestar), Clariant Custom Chemicals (Germany), and ArrMaz (USA).
+Over 300 bench-scale flotation tests were undertaken at Mintek.
+Bench tests were also performed by China Bluestar Lehigh Engineering (Chinaant Custom Chemicals (Germany), and ArrMaz (USA).

 Acidulation Work

-Acidulation pilot work at Prayon Technologies SA Belgium (Prayon) as part of the DFS demonstrated the ability to make good quality acid with 97% P_{2}O_{5} recovery from Hinda Phosrock, with average filtration rates.
-Commercial grade DAP and MAP fertiliser were also being produced.
+Acidulation pilot work at Prayon Technologies SA Belgium, as part of the DFS, demonstrated the ability to make good quality acid with 97% P_{2}O_{5} recovery from Hinda phosphate rock, with average filtration rates.
+Commercial grade DAP and MAP fertiliser was also produced.

-High quality phosrock of 32% P_{2}0_{5} will be produced by the Project, confirmed by the concentrate produced from Hinda Ore during testwork at Mintek in South Africa and Bluestar in China.
-The grade achieved for Hinda phosrock is saleable to fertiliser producers.
-The Minor Element Ratio (MER = %Fe_{2}O_{3} + %Al_{2}O_{3} + %MgO) / %P_{2}0_{5}) is within the limits that make Hinda phosrock ideally suited to acid production and the CaO / P_{2}0_{5} ratio is well within industry limits.
-All other potentially deleterious elements such as, Hg, Cd, Cl and Pb are very low.
-In addition, acidulation testwork undertaken by Prayon in Belgium confirm the suitability of Hinda concentrate for phosphoric acid production.
+The concentrate produced from Hinda Ore during testing at Mintek in South Africa and Bluestar in China proved that high quality phosphate rock of 32% P_{2}0_{5} could be produced by the project.
+The grade achieved for Hinda phosphate rock is saleable to fertiliser producers.
+The Minor Element Ratio (MER = %Fe_{2}O_{3} + %Al_{2}O_{3} + %MgO) / %P_{2}0_{5}) is within the limits that make Hinda phosphate rock ideally suited to acid production and the CaO / P_{2}0_{5} ratio is well within industry limits.
+All other potentially deleterious elements, such as Hg, Cd, Cl and Pb, are very low.
+In addition, acidulation testing undertaken by Prayon in Belgium confirm the suitability of Hinda concentrate for phosphoric acid production.

 Mine Design

-The mining operation is a conventional open-pit truck and shovel, with in-pit crushing and conveying (IPCC) for both free dig Ore and after 5 years, overburden.
+The mining operation is a conventional open-pit truck and shovel, with in-pit crushing and conveying (IPCC) for both free dig ore and, after 5 years, overburden.
 The pit will be mined to full depth of economic mineralisation and then advanced northwest along strike, allowing for continual backfill.
 The truck and shovel operation will consist of: